openvinotoolkit/openvino/tools/pot/README_dev.md

     - Call setup script: `python3 setup.py install`
     - Get back to root POT dir: `cd <PATH_TO_POT_DIR>`
 8) Install requirements for the tool:
-    - Call setup script: `python3 setup.py install`
+    - Call setup script: `python3 setup.py develop`

 ### Run
 1) Prepare configuration file for the tool based on the examples in the `configs` folder